How To Find Out Where Someone Works for Child Support Legally

 Wyoming 1-15-504 Up to 50% of disposable income

 State agencies that petition or file for wage garnishment use a calculator to determine the exact amount to be taken from the paycheck.
-That is why it is vital to know how to find out where someone works for child support.
+That is why it is vital to know how to discover where someone works for child support.
 Failure to pay child support can have other consequences than garnishment or loss of tax refunds which could include jail time.

 Does Child Support Appear on a Background Check?